kor-hq/bibleio/apps/website/README.md

 pnpm site dev
 ```

-`pnpm site fix` to format and lint with Biome.
+`pnpm site fix` to format and lint.